DiegoZoracKy/AjaxAPIFactory/README.md

 ## The goal

-It can be useful for those who don't want a full MV\* framework or can't embrace the pattern (maybe because of legacy system) but still wants to find a way to define a good structure to yours ajax calls with an easy and well defined way.
-The module itself has (**~0.6kb** min, **~0.3kb** min gzipped).
+It can be useful for those who don't want a full MV\* framework or can't embrace the pattern (maybe because of legacy system) but still wants to find a way to define a good structure to yours ajax calls with an easy, well defined and light way (the module itself has (**~0.6kb** min, **~0.3kb** min gzipped).

 Basically the goal will be turning this: